Very-Fun-Data-Science/Very-Fun-Data-Science/README.md

 - [ ] Search by tag or anything
 - [x] Make better back buttons
 - [ ] Github/Social media links
+- [ ] Make the admin section more contained -- easier to navigate within

 ### For Haylee
 - [x] Fix header